 When making toffee, the key to achieving the perfect texture and consistency lies in cooking it to the correct temperature.
 The temperature range for different types of toffee varies slightly depending on the desired texture and recipe.
 Here is a breakdown of the temperature ranges for some popular types of toffee:

-See also How to cook panela cheese
+See also How long to cook frozen chicken breast in crockpot

 Soft Toffee